-Noble Examples of Loyalty
+Notable Examples of Loyalty

-The history of God's people, however, is not a record of defeat, but many examples are left us of loyalty, of victory, and triumph.
-Some speak only of failures as if God's people always disappointed Him.
+The history of God's people, however, is not entirely a record of defeat.
+Many examples have been left us of loyalty, victory, and triumph.
+Some speak only of failures, as if God's people always disappointed Him.
 They forget how often His expectations have been met in the faithfulness of His people.
 Abraham, called of the Lord, performed his work so faithfully that he became the friend of God.
-When Israel failed to meet God's expectation, noble men like Daniel and others were a great honour to His name.
+When Israel failed to meet God's expectation, noble men like Daniel and others were a great honor to His name.
 Indeed, whole churches have met the expectations of the Lord.
 Think of the apostolic church.
-Before Pentecost the disciples failed and denied their Lord; but after Pentecost what a change, and what a devoted group of people they were!
-They loved each other.
+Before Pentecost the disciples failed and denied their Lord, but after Pentecost what a change, and what a devoted group of people they were!
+They loved one another.
 They sacrificed all.
 They went to the ends of the earth to testify for Christ.
 They suffered for His name and stood firm.

 And that same spirit of zeal and sacrifice will be seen again.
 "I saw that this message will close with power and strength far exceeding the midnight cry.

-Servants of God, endowed with power from on high, with their faces lighted up, and shining with holy consecration, went forth to proclaim the message from heaven. . . .
-God's people were strengthened by the excellent glory which rested upon them in rich abundance, and prepared them to endure the hour of temptation."-"Early Writings," pages 278, 279.
+Servants of God, endowed with power from on high, with their faces lighted up, and shining with holy consecration, went forth to proclaim the message from heaven. . .
+God's people were strengthened by the excellent glory which rested upon them in rich abundance, and prepared them to endure the hour of temp tation."-"Early Writings," pp. 278, 279.
+We sometimes hear that the advent church is today

 We sometimes hear that the advent church is today going the way of worldly churches.
-It is said that all denominations in their early years were godly, Spiritfilled, and zealous for missions, but that as they later joined the world, so Adventists will gradually go into apostasy and fail to finish the work.
+It is said that all denominations in their early years were godly, Spiritfilled, and zealous for missions, but that they later joined the world.
+And it is added that Adventists will gradually go into apostasy and fail to finish the work.
 That idea is most misleading.
-The Scriptures and Spirit of prophecy both teach that at the last God will be so fully glorified in the remnant church that of its work it is written: "The earth was lightened with His glory."
+The Scriptures and the Spirit of prophecy both teach that at the last God will be so fully glorified in the remnant church that by its work the earth will be lightened with His glory.
 Rev. 18:1.
 "Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee.
 For, behold, the darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon thee, and His glory shall be seen upon thee."
 Isa.
-60:1,2.
+60:1, 2.

 We deplore that some in the advent church are turning to the world.
 Unless they soon repent they will quickly drift away and be lost, for things now move rapidly.
 However, God's expectation of His church will be fully met in the loud cry of the threefold message.
 "I was pointed down to the time when the third angel's message was closing.
 The power of God had rested upon His people; they had accomplished their work, and were prepared for the trying hour before them.
-They had received the latter rain, or refreshing from the presence of the Lord, and the living testimony had been revived."-Id., page 279.
+They had received the latter rain, or refreshing from the presence of the Lord, and the living testimony had been revived."-Id., p.
+279.